Skip to content

 If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing /udp and use the environment variable -e SELKIES_TURN_PROTOCOL=tcp.

 Otherwise, to enable host networking, add --network=host to the Docker® command to enable host networking and work around this requirement if your server is not behind a firewall.
 Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
-You must also pass a new DISPLAY environment variable such as -e DISPLAY=:22 into the container, that is not used with any other X11 server or container in the same host.
+You must also pass new environment variables such as -e DISPLAY=:22, -e NGINX_PORT=8082, -e SELKIES_PORT=8083, and -e SELKIES_METRICS_HTTP_PORT=9083 into the container, all not overlapping with any other X11 server or container in the same host.
+Access the container using the specified NGINX_PORT.

 If you are behind a reverse proxy or can only expose one HTTP port, you will need to use an external STUN/TURN server capable of srflx or relay type ICE connections if you use this in a container WITHOUT host networking.